Frk4/Flask-Blog./README.md

 # Flask-Blog.
-This is a flask blog
+This is a flask blog.